-Figure 38: Commercial System supporting schools IT suite Figure 39: Commercial System supporting schools IT suite with DC PCs and lighting with DC PCs and lighting
+Figure 38: Commercial System supporting schools IT suite Figure 39: Commercial System supporting schools IT suite with DC PCs and lighting

-5.2 IT Equipment diversity
+IT Equipment diversity 5.2

 The schools from user perspective had three requirements, desktop DC PCs support, laptop/tablet PCs charging and the DC LED lighting.
 As the charging of laptop/tablet PCs could be performed either through the USB port or using the plug top power supply, but with the varying requirements of plug top power supply from model to model, efforts were concentrated on devices capable of being charged through the USB port (Tablet PCs) and a dedicated DC bus for the desktop PCs.